carpetbhaiya/carpetbhaiya/README.md

 # Hi there, I'm Hrithik Prakash! 👋

-I'm an aspiring software engineer and tech enthusiast based in Los Angeles, CA. I'm always eager to learn new skills and work on exciting projects.

 ## A little bit about me

 - 🎓 I recently completed my Bacelors in Information Technology at BCET, Durgapur